nhaarman/Triad/README.md

 It uses custom Views to replace the [dreaded Fragments](https://corner.squareup.com/2014/10/advocating-against-android-fragments.html), and introduces Presenter classes to separate business logic from view logic.
 Since the Presenters are plain Java objects, tests for these classes can run blazingly fast on a local JVM.

+Triad is _not_ a framework, but a tool that can help structure your ui logic in a clean and concise way.

-_Please note that Triad is still under development, and API's **may change**.
+_Please note that Triad is still under development, and API's **~~may~~ will change**.
+Although pretty stable, the need for simpler solutions and better API's may requires changes in your code.
 Feel free to try it out and leave your feedback!_

 ## Setup